ThibaultFillion/strengths/community_and_contribution_guidelines.rst

   * molecule => X
   * species => O

-Also, beware of code licenses.
+Also, beware of code licences.
 We use a permissive MIT license, so your contribution must not contain incompatible code nor code you are not allowed to use or share.
-If you use code from other compatible project, be sure to include necessary references/acknowledgements and license texts.
+If you use code from other compatible project, be sure to include necessary references/acknowledgements and licence texts.

 What's next ?
 -------------